 Here’s the thing, if the battery gets well down and the power comes back up, the top board takes over powering the load, the middle board does nothing and so the bottom board can concentrate on charging the battery as quickly as possible.

-Not actually TRIED this in practice – hopefully will get a chance over the weekend – any comments before I get the soldering iron out?
 If you have an old laptop battery, the total cost of this up to now is around £3 or so.
-The plan would be to stick a Nano in a final version controlling the outputs of those MT3608 boards (they have an enable pin on the chip) and using the analog input to measure battery voltage, ensuring the PI (or whatever) is given the opportunity to shut down when the battery is low – and also (new thought having read what Tesla has done) limiting the battery charge to below full – limiting to 85% apparently does WONDERS for the battery life.
+Next, stick the smallest cheapest Arduino-clone on, in a final version controlling the outputs of those MT3608 boards (they have an enable pin on the chip) and using the analog input to measure battery voltage, ensuring the PI (or whatever) is given the opportunity to shut down when the battery is low – and also (new thought having read what Tesla has done) limiting the battery charge to below full – limiting to 85% apparently does WONDERS for the battery life.
 I have also made a prototype below using a cheap combined charge/boost board and a MOSFET to turn the output on and off while giving me 5v for the Arduino type board.
 Works a treat.

 Of course part of the reason for using TWO of these boosters is the inadequacy of the charging circuits based on the common TP4056 – but thanks to Antonio pointing me to a link to a Chinese lady paralleling them up – I then went off on a search and found these… a cheap 3 amp circuit (the only worry is it says in the ad that it is a 4056 circuit but I’m not seeing a 4056) and a slightly more expensive multi-4056 circuit.
 With this one only then needs a single booster circuit which does not then need outgoing diodes.
 The multi-4056 circuit seems to be simple enough – all grounds common – all inputs common, all outputs/battery+ commoned.
 3 amps output would typically allow for running, say. a PI and providing a reasonable amount of charge to the battery at the same time.